 “The people in Matloga’s paintings are ‘moral agents’ affected by the socio-economic and political conditions that shape life outside and inside the four walls of their homes.”
 His characters have “outsized eyes, mouths, and ears, skin tone with abrupt changes, hairstyles and hats sitting atop the wrong heads, and comically misplaced accessories”.

 Matloga’s characters are described as “hybrids”.
-He forms their faces by “collaging together photographic images of friends, family, and famous figures from politics and the arts”.
+He forms their faces by “collaging photographic images of friends, family, and famous figures from politics and the arts”.

 Neo Matloga’s solo shows and presentations include: